little-samo/SamoAI/README.md

 Our agents are built using a modular approach where LLMs, prompts, tools, and other components can be assembled like building blocks.
 This modularity allows for flexible agent creation tailored to specific needs and use cases.

 ### Non-blocking Multi-Agent Collaboration
-Unlike traditional AI interactions where you send a message and wait for a response (blocking), SamoAI enables agents and users to engage in natural, non-blocking conversations.
-This means you can chat freely with multiple agents simultaneously, just like in any regular chat application, without waiting for responses.

 <div align="center">
   <img src="https://media.githubusercontent.com/media/little-samo/CI/master/assets/services/minimo/team_browser.png" alt="Non-blocking Chat Example" width="300" />
-  <p><em>Example of non-blocking conversation between users and agents in Minimo</em></p>
 </div>

+Unlike traditional AI interactions where you send a message and wait for a response (blocking), SamoAI enables agents and users to engage in natural, non-blocking conversations.
+This means you can chat freely with multiple agents simultaneously, just like in any regular chat application, without waiting for responses.

 ### Memory-Driven Agents
 Agents maintain memory both within teams (called Locations in our codebase) and across different teams.
 This memory system enables agents to understand context, build relationships, and maintain consistency in their interactions.